UVP-Tools/UVP-Tools/README.md

 What can you do if a problem is encountered?
   1. Briefly describe your problem.
 An one-line summary is recommended.
   2. Describe your problem in detail, including environments, log information, and automatic handling of the problem.
-  3. Send the mail to uvptools@huawei.com for further assistance.
+  3. Send the mail to xxx for further assistance.